79 / 100

 Is Washington County growing or shrinking?

-Are many people relocating to Washington County?
+Are people moving to Washington County?

 [08] Similar Counties by Size & Score